Pinterest Hidden Image

 A baby’s poop will undergo many changes as to its consistency, color, and smell.
 This is a reflection of the baby’s diet as he grows.

 A sudden shift in the smell, a change in consistency (formed to watery), and frequency (more than the usual frequency of pooping), accompanied by other symptoms such as fever, irritability, change in feeding, and level of consciousness, are indicators of illness.
-Make sure to consult your doctor as soon as possible.
+Make sure to consult your baby’s healthcare provider as soon as possible.

-Moreover, babies have a sensitive gut, so good hygiene practice is necessary to eliminate any sources of infections.
+Moreover, babies have a sensitive gut, so good hygiene practices are necessary to eliminate any sources of infections.
 Always wash hands and clean common surface areas at home that your baby may frequently come in contact with.
 Be conscious and cautious about how to introduce new food and feeding techniques.

 More Baby Poop Issues